 - Treatment of any parasitic infestation, infection or other parasitic involvement

 - If a gastric foreign body is found, surgical removal may be necessary

 - If a gastric blockage is found, surgical removal of the blockage will be required

-- Exercise routine changes may be suggested for those canines found to be responding to built up anxiety and stress
+- Exercise routine changes and environmental enrichment may be suggested for those canines found to be responding to built up anxiety and stress

 - Changes in grooming products or shampoos may be suggested if contact dermatitis is found